 If you need other items, make a separate line entry for each isotope.
 Number each line entry consecutively following the 641-41.2 material.
 Each line entry must identify the radionuclide, the physical form, maximum amount on hand expressed in mCi, and the purpose for which the material will be used.
 Examples:

-- Calibration source not exempted under 41.2(20) - Material for in-vitro, animal, or human studies (example: 39.4(20)"i")
+- 1. Survey meter or calibration source not exempted under 41.2(20) - 2.
+Material for in-vitro human studies (example: 39.4(20)"i")